streetsidesoftware/regexp-worker/README.md

 // ...

-// It is important to dispose of the worker. worker.dispose();
+// It is a good idea to dispose of the work before shutdown.
+// The worker thread will stop on its own if left idle for more than 200ms. worker.dispose();
 ```